tasnimulrafid/tasnimulrafid/README.md

 - 👋 Hi, I’m Md Tasnimul Hasan Rafid
 - 📖 Pursuing a BSc in Electrical & Computer Engineering at Rajshahi University of Engineering & Technology (RUET)
-- 👀 I’m interested in Cybersecurity & Ethical Hacking
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning bug hunting
-- 💞️ I’m looking to collaborate on virus & malware removal projects
 - 📫 How to reach me > Email: tasnimulrafid112@gmail.com

 <!---